gvwilson/sdxjs/file-interpolator/index.md

 -   Only want to load any single file once
 -   So create a <g key="cache">cache</g> using the <g key="singleton_pattern">Singleton</g> pattern

+<%- include('/inc/fig.html', {
+    id: 'file-interpolator-singleton-cache',
+    img: '/static/tools-small.jpg',
+    alt: 'Implementing a cache as a singleton',
+    cap: 'Using the Singleton pattern to implement a cache of loaded files.',
+    fixme: true
+}) %>

 -   Loader

 <%- include('/inc/file.html', {file: 'need-simple.js'}) %>